DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Enable Feature Simplification by Default for Newly Added Layers`: you simplify features' geometry (fewer nodes) and as a result, they display more quickly.
-Be aware that this can cause rendering inconsistencies:
+Be aware that this can cause rendering inconsistencies.
+  Available settings are:

   * :guilabel:`Simplification threshold (higher values result in more simplification)`
   * :guilabel:`Simplification algorithm`: This option performs a local